 1 "Cartoon" illustrating matching of juveniles (red) to parents (blue) by DNA profiling.
-The DNA profile of the juvenile "tags" two fish; each of its parents (adults at end of solid lines) in the adult pop- ulation providing the basis to estimate the absolute abundance of adults from the number of matches (in this case 8) resulting from the number of comparisons made to identify them (in this case 12, the number of solid lines) 15 2 Dilution of original parent-cohort-group by incoming recruitment 25 3 4 Big SBT are more fecund and more likely to be caught 26 4 Comparison of age of parents vs adults by sex and at capture vs at birth of offspring 39 5 QQ plot of day-of-year of capture of Parents (X) vs Adults-in- 41 6 general (Y) 41 U variability on the right and low on the left) would have on close- kin abundance estimate and CV.
+The DNA profile of the juvenile "tags" two fish: each of its parents (adults at end of solid lines) in the adult pop- ulation providing the basis to estimate the absolute abundance of adults from the number of matches (in this case 8) resulting from the number of comparisons made to identify them (in this asso 12 the number of solid lines) 15 2 Dilution of original parent schert group by incoming requiritment 10 2 Dilution of original parent-conort-group by incoming recruitment 20 3 Big SB1 are more recurd and more likely to be caught 20 4 at birth of offspring 39 5 QQ plot of day-of-year of capture of Parents (X) vs Adults-in- general (Y) 41 6 Cartoon depicting the impact that reproductive variability (high variability on the right and low on the left) would have on close- kin abundance estimate and CV.
 Small fish are juveniles, red ones are sampled.
 The number of matches (lines between adults and juveniles) is the same in both cases, but they originate from fewer adults in the high variability case.
 Hence, the number of estimated POPs (and therefore adult abundance) is the same in each case, but the precision of the estimate would be low in the high variability case (i.e. larger CV), as it would be dispro- portionately affected by how many of the "super-parents" were sampled 42 7 Fit of random effects abundance estimation model to length data from spawning grounds by year.
-Note Y-axis is rescaled sample sizes to reflect estimated effective sample size (see text) 44 8 Diagnostic fits to sex-ratio (Proportion Female) by length class and year.
-45 9 Residence time as a function of length by sex 47 10 Relative spawning contribution as a function of female body- weight.
+Note Y-axis is rescaled sample sizes to reflect estimated effective sample size (see text) 44 8 Diagnostic fits to sex-ratio (Proportion Female) by length class and year 45 9 Residence time as a function of length by sex 47 10 Relative spawning contribution as a function of female body- weight.
 Average bodyweight at ages are indicated on closekin estimate (black line).
 Green line corresponds to current CCSBT OM assumption.
 47 11 Estimated number of annual recruits to the spawning popula- tion by year from 2002-2010.
-Note the terminal estimates are inherently more uncertain due to the relatively low number of observations 48 12 Trends in numbers of SBT by age group (sexes combined) 48 13 Estimated spawning biomass (10+ biomass as per assumption of current CCSBT OM) and "spawning potential" (as estimated from the close-kin model by year 49 14 "Naive" misclassification rates with 11 SBT loci.
-The red lines show where log-likelihoods are equal 90
+Note the terminal estimates are inherently more uncertain due to the relatively low number of observations 48 12 Trends in numbers of SBT by age group (sexes combined) 48 13 Estimated spawning biomass (10+ biomass as per assumption - of current CCSBT OM) and "spawning potential" (as estimated from the close-kin model by year 49 14 "Naive" misclassification rates with 11 SBT loci.
+The red lines - show where log-likelihoods are equal.
+90